IliaZolas/mern-boilerplate/README.md

 👮 Frontend protected routes and authorisation on backend routes have been provided too.

-⚙️ Conditional rendering based on if user is logged in or not.
+⚙️ Conditional rendering based on user authentication.

 **Checklist**

-✅ React installed on frontend

-✅ Backend node, express, mongoose setup, cloudinary

-✅ Created routes, models, utils, index, package.json

-✅ Dependancies installed on frontend

-✅ Frontend Signup, Login, User, Books, CRUD created

-✅ Template tested, some basic errors but it works

-✅ Corrections of basic errors

 ✅ Ready to go!